 Why there is a need for cart abandoned push notifications?

-Email, push notifications, and SMS has been the rescue boat and a great weapon for many of the eCommerce business.
+Email, push notifications, and SMS has been the rescue boat and a great weapon for many eCommerce businesses.

 When a customer completely adds something to their cart and forgets to check out, just sending an email no longer works.
 The email won’t create urgency and the open rates are not high enough.
 Whereas, the push notification clutches the attention quicker and takes the visitors directly to check out the website and tempting the customers to complete their purchase.